asciinema/asciinema-player/README.md

 The project uses [leiningen](http://leiningen.org/) for development and build related tasks so make sure you have it installed (as well as Java 7 or 8).

-TODO: clarify this all
+Start local web server with auto-compilation and live code reloading in the browser:

     lein figwheel dev

+Start auto-compilation of `.less` files:

     lein less auto

+Once the above tasks are running, open [localhost:3449](http://localhost:3449/) in the browser to load the player with sample asciicast.
+Any changes made to `.cljs` or `.less` files will be automatically pushed to the browser, preserving player's state.

+Run tests with:

     lein doo phantom test

-Open [localhost:3449](http://localhost:3449/) in the browser to load the player with sample asciicast.

-Any changes made to `.cljs` or `.less` files will be automatically pushed to the browser, preserving player's state.

 ### Building

-To build Javascript and CSS bundles run:
+To build stand-alone `.js` and `.css` files run:

     lein cljsbuild once release
     lein less once

 ## Usage

-TODO: update this section to reflect new namespace

 Add player script and stylesheet to the page: